"The Flying Dutchman"

 We humans openly flout Darwin's Laws of Natural Selection.
 Except in sport.
 Good genes (plus 10,000 hours of practice) make top athletes.
 And Nike gear helps too.

-The concept was mine: at any moment there are thousands of people all playing the same Rock Band song, all feeling like rock stars, each realizing unique rock star moves.
+The concept: at any moment there are thousands of people playing the same Rock Band songs, each feeling like a rock star, each realizing unique rock star moves.
+And as opposed to Guitar Hero, with Rock Band, you are a band.

 This spot imagines peeling away the walls between the nation playing Rock Band.
 We see into their fantasies, the bands they would be: punk, funk, metal, new wave, no wave, folk.